 Hiking for Beginners: Hiking Basics

-Before we get into our hiking tips and hiking gear for beginners list, let’s cover off a few of the hiking basics that you may be curious about when wondering how to start hiking.
+Before we get into our hiking tips and checklist, let’s cover a few of the hiking basics that you may be curious about when wondering how to start hiking.

 What is hiking?

 Hiking is basically a ‘long walk in the country’.
 This could therefore encompass a wide range of different length hikes, from short walks in a local open space or at its most extreme, a multi-month ‘thru-hike’ traversing an entire continent on foot in the most long distance hikes.

 Examples of well-know long-distance hiking trails that have become popular for thru-hiking include the Appalachian Trail and the Pacific Crest Trail in the United States (the Pacific Crest trail runs from north to south from the border with Canada down to the border with Mexico).

 What is the difference between hiking and trekking?